mo10serek/CST_8916_Final_Project/README.md

 The other challenge is that I need to test the application if it receives the correct values and the duration is correct.
 After the json file is added to the blob storage, I can tell that the application works but I need to make configurations to make sure that everything is working correctly.
 For example, I keep the application running to see if the 5 mins window works.
 Then I realized that there is a 10 mins window duration when the json file is updated.
 I can tell this by the time it was modified before it was update and after.
 To fix this I split the seconds from 300 seconds to 150 seconds in the TumblingWindow function.
 After the change, it updates every 5 mins based on the difference time of the modification.

-Also don't forget to delete the resource group ones you are done with the program
+Also don't forget to delete the resource group ones you are done with the program.